Science & Faith

 The Christian faith would reference the creation story found in Genesis 1.

 Why don’t we teach Genesis 1 in public education?
 Because it’s not science.
 This text isn’t based on first-hand observation.
 There’s no experiment we can conduct.
 There’s no scientific method we can follow here.
 As Christians, we accept God’s Word as truth.
-The Bible was inspired by God, and he used various Christ followers to write it down.
+The Bible was inspired by God, and he used various believers to write it down.
 If that’s a point of contention for you in your faith, at least you know where you need to dig in and explore the authenticity of God’s Word, and I challenge you to do just that.

 So, the Christian faith references the creation story in Genesis.
 Science, on the other hand, will refer to the origin of life by describing one key event: The Big Bang Theory.